^

 • Any alcoholic beverages, including beer.

-• Food with lots of salt.
+• Foods with a lot of salt.

 • Smoked products.